infinitydaemon/Wifi-AP/README.md

   </picture>
   </p>
   <br>
-A feature-rich wireless router software for RPi3b/b+ specific devices.
+Telco grade secured Wi-Fi router with 2000 + wireless user handling on a single node.
+Its able to act as a full blown router, client, forwarder or relay.
+Best suited for large enterprises, universities, exhibitions, media companies or organizations that require fool proof anti man in the middle attack operation and 99.99% appliance uptime..
 The kernel + OS is tailored for end-user security with a minimal usable RASPAP web-ui.
 Mainline OpSec Kernel (https://github.com/infinitydaemon/OpSec-Kernel) is used as base.